View Ronald Selzo's Obituary on telegram.com and share memories

 Ronald F. Selzo, 69

-Ron was born in Niagara Falls, NY.
-His family moved to Worcester, MA when Ron was four years old.
-He was a long time employee of Big Y foods, CVS , Big D supermarkets and Millbrook Distributors.
-He was a graduate of Doherty Memorial High School class of 1968 and Salem State University with a BS.
+Ron was born March 21, 1950 in Niagra Falls, NY.
+His family moved to Worcester, MA when he was four.
+He was a graduate of Doherty Memorial High School, Class of 1968.
+He went on to graduate from Salem State College, Class of 1973, with a Bachelor Degree in Business.
+He also earned an Accounting Degree from Nichols College.
+Ron was a member of the Mensa Society.

+Throughout his life, he was employed with Millbrook Distributors, Big D Supermarkets, CVS and Big Y Foods.
+Ron loved cars, especially Camaros, music including The Police, Kiss, Queen and The Monkees.
+He loved playing basketball and watching The Celtics.
+He loved fishing, James Bond, playing video games and frogs.
+Ron could fix and build anything.
+He loved to cook Italian food and was known for his meatballs.
+Everyone loved Ron and he loved everyone, he was a great friend to all.
+He loved spending time with his grandchildren.
+His family was most important.

-There will be a celebration of Ron's life on Saturday, April 13th at 10 am at the Spencer Country Inn.
+A celebration of Ron's life will be held on Saturday, April 13, 2019, at the Spencer Country Inn, Spencer, MA at 10 a.m.